Your podcast microphone is the most important piece of equipment for your podcast.

 To appreciate the problem, just put your hand in front of your mouth and say “Pop”.
 You’ll feel a hot, dry puff of air, and this is what can damage your recording! 👀

 A shock mount suspends a podcast microphone in the air with elastics so it does not pick up vibrations from the mic stand it is sitting on.
-It can be built into a microphone body, but it is also offered as an accessory. 😊
+It can be built into a microphone body, but it is also offered as an accessory for podcast mics. 😊

-You will see the term “plug-in-play” a lot in microphone descriptions.
+You will see the term “plug-in-play” a lot in microphone descriptions (especially USB mics).
 It means that you do not need a driver to make it work.
 A driver is a software that helps connect hardware to a computer and interact with it.
 So “plug-n-play” means you just plug it in and it automatically works with a computer. 💻

 Best Podcast Microphones

-This guide is adapted to your needs, so the microphones are sorted according to various scenarios: indoor recording, outdoor recording, budget, supplemental equipment needed, etc. Decide which scenario fits you best and go for it! 🏃♀️
+This guide is adapted to your needs, meaning the podcast mics are sorted according to various scenarios: indoor recording, outdoor recording, budget, supplemental equipment needed, etc. Decide which scenario fits you best and go for it! 🏃♀️

 Scenario 1: You’re looking for a podcast microphone for recording your show at home